pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 # The problem

-The problem is not really that the destructor is not empty but that the destructor is non trivial: there is a release of memory or some states are changed in another part of the app.
+The problem is not really that the destructor is non empty but that the destructor is non trivial: there is a release of memory or some states are changed in another part of the app.

 Let us take a very simple example with a class that does dynamic allocation to explain the problem: